abuehl/abuehl.github.io/_posts/2026-03-23-using-ms-partitions.md

 This implies that the whole primary interface (or simply: The interface) of `A` is implicitly imported.

-This is inconvenient if we want to implement the functions that are declared in an specific partition.
+This is inconvenient if we want to implement the functions that are declared in a specific partition.

 Let's say we have an interface partition `Bar` of module `A`: